nbgallery/nbgallery/docs/configuration.md

 ## Creating an admin user

 While not strictly necessary, you'll probably want one of your user accounts to have admin powers within nbgallery.

+Option 1: You can have an admin user created at startup by setting the `NBGALLERY_ADMIN_USER`, `NBGALLERY_ADMIN_PASSWORD`, and `NBGALLERY_ADMIN_EMAIL` environment variables before starting up the server.

-The easiest way to create the *first* admin user is to register the account through the normal web UI process, then toggle the admin field.
+Option 2: Register the account through the normal web UI process, then toggle the admin field.
 You can toggle the admin field directly in mysql, through the `rails console`, or using [this script](../script/make_admin_user.rb).

 Admin users can then modify other user accounts from the `/users` endpoint, available from the Admin page under the user silhouette icon.